KRIKKOLO-codes-archive/Morse-code/README.md

-#This code has been written using italian words in the code.
-Soon i'll publish the "translated" version.
-Feel free to advice bout anything.
+#I'm a beginner so feel free to advice about anything.
 #Discord: Krikkolo#3087